-- Head Teachers shall not grant any Leave of Absence during term time unless they consider there are exceptional circumstances relating to the application. - Parents do not have any entitlement to take their children on holiday during term time.
-Any application for leave must establish that there are exceptional circumstances and the Head Teacher must be satisfied that the circumstances warrant the granting of leave. - Head Teachers will determine how many school days a child may be absent from school if the leave is granted. - The school can only consider applications for Leave of Absence which are made by the resident parent or carer. i.e the parent or carer with whom the child normally resides. - Applications for Leave of Absence must be made in advance and failure to do so will result in the absence being recorded as "unauthorised".
-This may result in legal action against the parent, by way of a Fixed Penalty Notice. - Applications for Leave of Absence which are made in advance and refused will result in the absence being recorded as "unauthorised".
-This may result in legal action against the parent, by way of a Fixed Penalty Notice, if the child is absent from school during that period. - All matters of unauthorised absence relating to a Leave of Absence will be referred to the Warwickshire Attendance Service of Warwickshire County Council.
+- Parents do not have any entitlement to take their children on holiday during term time.
+Any application for leave must establish that there are exceptional circumstances and the Head Teacher must be satisfied that the circumstances warrant the granting of leave. - Principals will determine how many school days a child may be absent from school if the leave is granted. - The school can only consider applications for Leave of Absence which are made by the resident parent i.e. the parent with whom the child normally resides. - Applications for Leave of Absence must be made in advance. - When making an application for Leave of Absence in advance parents are advised to give sufficient information and time to allow the Head teacher the opportunity to consider all the exceptional circumstances and to notify parents of their decision.
+It is advised that if the resident parent has not received notification or a response regarding the leave of absence application, it is their responsibility to ascertain if the leave is authorised prior to the start of the leave.